Brett-Kennedy/GermanTankProblem/README.md

 For example, if using the 80th of 100 parts found, the estimate is: (value of 80th parth * (101/80)) - 1.

 Experiments then take the mean or median of the estimates.
-A technique referred to as *capping* is also employed, where estimates that are known to be impossible, as they are less than the observed maximum, are excluded from the pool of estiamtes to be averaged.
+A technique referred to as *capping* is also employed, where estimates that are known to be impossible, as they are less than the observed maximum, are excluded from the pool of estimates to be averaged.

 The errors are then averaged over 100,000 trials, taking the median error.